Colorado Elopement Guide

-Somewhere along the way, the wedding internet decided that eloping in Colorado means a 5am alpine start, a 7-mile approach, and crying at a summit for reasons that are only partly emotional.
+Somewhere along the way, the wedding industry decided that eloping in Colorado means a 5 am alpine start, a 7 mile hike, and crying at a summit for reasons that are only partly emotional.

 Hard pass?
 Great, you're my people.

-Here's the secret the adventure elopement industry is weirdly quiet about: Colorado is covered in roads that go directly to the good stuff.
+Colorado is covered in roads that go right to the good stuff.
 Alpine lakes with parking lots.
-Mountain passes with pull-offs.
+Mountain passes with pull offs.
 Overlooks where the walk from your car is shorter than the walk from your couch to your fridge.
-I've built my entire business on these spots — I'm the photographer whose homepage says "No Hiking Required" and means it.
+I've built my entire business on these spots.
+I'm the photographer whose homepage says "No Hiking Required" and means it.

 This page is the master list.
 Every location, sorted by the only metric that matters: how far you'll actually walk from the car.